Tuition and Financial Aid

 (Includes Arts & Sciences, Business, Continuing Studies, Education, General College, Journalism, Law, Library Science, Social Work and Summer Visitors).

-Rates are per credit hour.* Comprehensive rates and payment information are available through UNC Student Account Services.
+Rates are per credit hour.* Comprehensive rates and payment information are available through the University Cashier’s Office.

 *School of Law